kushal-dudipala/sysmon/README.md

 ## Future Expansions

 Finding a way to add temp trackers on mac is really tricky without betraying the ideals behind sysmon.
-To be done nextime!
+To be done next time!

 ## Support